-We offer a variety of scholarships to active undergraduate students throughout the year, including the Paula & Ken Krane Theatre Fund, D. Palmer Young Memorial Scholarship, the Alice & William R. Sibley Scholarship In Theater Arts, Peggy and Justin Hawkwood Scholarship in Dramatic Arts, and the Cortright Scholarship.
+We offer a variety of scholarships to support active undergraduate students in Theatre throughout the year, including the Paula & Ken Krane Theatre Fund, D. Palmer Young Memorial Scholarship, the Alice & William R. Sibley Scholarship In Theater Arts, Peggy and Justin Hawkwood Scholarship in Dramatic Arts, and the Cortright Scholarship.
 The application process for scholarships will be available each Spring Term including criteria and deadlines.

 PEGGY AND JUSTIN HAWKWOOD SCHOLARSHIP IN DRAMATIC ARTS

 Scholarship established by Justin and Peggy Hawkwood, former OSU actors.